SET Goals:

 - 3 High quality learning environments

-- Every roll out is clear across current schools and well-planned for schools joining SET.
-Risk registers are up to date and provide clear risks both locally and at SET level which are easily understandable.
+- Risk registers are up to date and provide clear risks both locally and at SET level which are easily understandable.

 - Ratings on risk registers reduce over time as mitigating actions are successful.
 Lines of assurance at board level improve assurances for trustees in terms of risk management.
+External assurances are sought from experts as the trust grows.

 - A trust wide compliance system is created which can be shared with leaders, governors and trustees.